magit/magit/README.md

 $ make clean lisp
 ```

-To view all available make targets use `make help`.
-Note that the
+To view all available targets use `make help`.
-documentation is very much out-of-date, so the `docs` target isn't
-very useful at the moment.

 Getting Help
 ============